powersync-ja/powersync-js/packages/react-native/README.md

 ### Random Values

 This packages uses the `uuid` library for generating UUIDs.
 This requires `crypto.getRandomValues` to be available.
+This is currently required for both HTTP and web socket connection methods.

 Install [react-native-get-random-values](https://github.com/LinusU/react-native-get-random-values)